ChristianSAW/Traffic-Sign-Classifier/Traffic_Sign_Classifier_Writeup.md

 The most sucessful run of this was with the configuration seen in the code.
 For essentially every configuration I tried thereafter I couldn't get the validation accuracy over 8% with a few exceptions.
 I tuned the following:

-1. # of filters for convolutional layers 1-6
+1. number of filters for convolutional layers 1-6
-2. # of outputs for fully connected layers 7-9
+2. number of outputs for fully connected layers 7-9
 3. Transformation parameters: rotation range, translation range, shearing range
 4. Convolutional padding, SAME or VALID.